-Investment properties are included in the Balance Sheet at Fair Value with changes in fair value being recognised through the Profit and Loss Account.
+In accordance with FRS 102, investment properties are included in the Balance Sheet at their open market value and the aggregate surplus or deficit is transferred to the Comprehensive Income and Expenditure Statement.
 It is the policy of the company for a qualified independent valuer to perform the valuation annually.
 No depreciation is provided in respect of investment properties.